 Across the Golden Gate Bridge back on the San Francisco side is Fort Mason.

-Why go to Fort Mason?
+Why go to Fort Mason besides all the other cool stuff one can discover here?
 We go for the food and more gorgeous views of the Bay.
 At Greens Restaurant in Fort Mason one can partake of an amazing variety of all-vegetarian food.
 Greens has been at Fort Mason for over 35 years since 1979.

 Greens converted an old wherehouse at Fort Mason and transormed it into a beautiful restaurant with unabstructed views of the Golden Gate Bridge and the docks on Marina Blvd.